brusdev/activemq-artemis/docs/user-manual/en/client-reconnection.md

   ridiculously large values.
 By setting this parameter you can set an upper limit on that value.
 The default value is `2000` milliseconds.

+- `ha`.
+This optional parameter determines weather the client will try to reconnect to the backup node when the live node is not reachable.
+  The default value is `false`.
+  For more information on HA, please see [High Availability and Failover](ha.md).

 - `reconnectAttempts`.
+This optional parameter determines the total number of reconnect attempts to make to the current live/backup pair before giving up.
+  A value of `-1` signifies an unlimited number of attempts.
+  The default value is `0`.

-This optional parameter determines the total number of reconnect attempts to make before giving up and shutting down.
+- `failoverAttempts`.
+This optional parameter determines the total number of failover attempts to make after a reconnection failure before giving up and shutting down.
 A value of `-1` signifies an unlimited number of attempts.
   The default value is `0`.

 All of these parameters are set on the URL used to connect to the broker.